 The Artillery Stream will cover contemporary Indirect Fires challenges associated with Find, Fix, Understand, Strike, Equip and Integrate.

 Since its inception in 2015 the event has really grown.
-The 2020 event had just over 200 attendees.
+The 2020 event had just over 200 attendees and the 2021 150 despite COVID and travel restrictions.
 The Future Indirect Fires Conference will be attended by requirements and acquisition officials from the Land Systems divisions on national procurement bodies, as well as senior Military Officers from nations across the world.
 Also present will be the senior management of the leading industry contractors providing relevant technologies.